Putting food on every table

 A logo for 'Square Roots' featuring a green diamond shape, with a stylized vegetable garden and roots inside, and the text 'SQUARE ROOTS' across the center.

-Logo with a yellow house, two children (a girl and a boy) holding hands, a tree, a smiling sun, and blue skies.
+Logo for Memory Lane Family Place with a yellow house, two children (a girl and a boy) holding hands, a tree, a smiling sun, and blue skies.
 Text reads "Memory Lane Family Place," "Est. 1980," and "Everything grows with Sunshine & Love."

-A blue shield with a torn top and the letters 'OSD' at the bottom, featuring a stylized lion in the center.
+A blue shield with a torn top and the letters 'OSD' at the bottom, featuring a stylized lion in the centre.

 Logo for Meals on Wheels Sackville-Bedford, featuring green leaf and cutlery icons.

-Graffiti-style logo reading 'The Dusk Project' with colorful letters and star accents on a black background.
+Graffiti-style logo reading 'The Posse Project' with colourful letters and star accents on a green background.

 Food Navigators and Supporters